 The market price of our common stock has at times experienced price volatility and may continue to be volatile.
-For example, during 2023, the closing price of our common stock on The Nasdaq Global Select Market prior to our one-for-ten Reverse Stock Split ranged from \$7.31 per share to \$0.72 per share.
+For example, during 2023, the closing price of our common stock on The Nasdaq Global Select Market ranged from \$7.31 per share to \$0.72 per share.
 The stock market in general and the market for biopharmaceutical and pharmaceutical companies in particular, has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
 Broad market and industry factors, including potentially worsening economic conditions, including higher inflation rates and changes in interest rates, and other adverse effects or developments, may negatively affect the market price of our common stock, regardless of our actual operating performance.
 As a result of this volatility, you may not be able to sell your common stock at or above the price paid for the shares.
 In addition to the factors discussed in this "Risk Factors" section, the market price for our common stock may be influenced by the following:

-- the commencement, enrollment or results of our planned or future clinical trials of zetomipzomib and any future product candidates; - the clinical or commercial success of competitive drugs, therapies or technologies; - regulatory or legal developments in the United States and other countries; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain and maintain patent protection for our technologies; - negative or inconclusive results from our clinical trials, such as the May 2022 topline data from the PRESIDIO Phase 2 clinical trial; - failure or discontinuation of any of our clinical development or research programs, such as the termination of our PALIZADE Phase 2b clinical trial of zetomipzomib in patients with LN after the trial was placed on clinical hold by the FDA; - the recruitment or departure of key personnel;
+- the commencement, enrollment or results of our planned or future clinical trials of zetomipzomib, KZR-261 and any future product candidates: - the clinical or commercial success of competitive drugs, therapies or technologies; - regulatory or legal developments in the United States and other countries; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain and maintain patent protection for our technologies; - negative or inconclusive results from our clinical trials, such as the May 2022 topline data from the PRESIDIO Phase 2 clinical trial; - failure or discontinuation of any of our clinical development or research programs; - the recruitment or departure of key personnel; - the level of expenses related to our product candidates and clinical development or research programs; - our ability to discover, develop and broaden our pipeline beyond our current product candidates; - commencement or termination of collaborations for our research and development programs;

-- the level of expenses related to our product candidates and clinical development or research programs; - our ability to discover, develop and broaden our pipeline beyond our current product candidates; - commencement or termination of collaborations for our research and development programs; - actual or anticipated changes in estimates as to financial results or development timelines; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - our inability to obtain or delays in manufacturing adequate supply for our clinical trials or the inability to do so at acceptable costs; - significant lawsuits, including patent or stockholder litigation or products liability claims; - variations in our financial results or those of companies that are perceived to be similar to us; - announcement, expectation or completion of additional financing efforts; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, political, and market conditions and overall fluctuations in the financial markets in the United States and abroad, including as a result of bank failures, public health crises or geopolitical tensions; and - investors' general perception of us and our business.
+- actual or anticipated changes in estimates as to financial results or development timelines; - changes in estimates or recommendations by securities analysts, if any, that cover our stock; - our inability to obtain or delays in manufacturing adequate supply for our clinical trials or the inability to do so at acceptable costs; - significant lawsuits, including patent or stockholder litigation or products liability claims; - variations in our financial results or those of companies that are perceived to be similar to us; - announcement, expectation or completion of additional financing efforts; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, political, and market conditions and overall fluctuations in the financial markets in the United States and abroad, including as a result of bank failures, public health crises or geopolitical tensions; and - investors' general perception of us and our business.